Skip to Content

 2. Candidates for the Postgraduate Certificate in Science and Technology shall follow a flexible programme of study, which shall consist of courses totalling at least 60 credits, comprising:

-(a) a selection of papers approved by the Academic Board (or its delegate) from the Schedule to the Qualification; and including:
+(a) a selection of courses approved by the Academic Board (or its delegate) from the Schedule to the Qualification; and including:

 (b) attending contact workshops, block courses, field trips, studios, workshops, tutorials and laboratories as required.